 The main thing packagers need to know is that they should always base their binary packages on an official source release.
-Sometimes packagers are tempted to pull a later incarnation of the code from the repository, or include selected changes that were committed after the release was made, in order to provide users with certain bug fixes or other improvements.
+Sometimes packagers are tempted to pull an unstable incarnation of the code from the repository, or to include selected changes that were committed after the release was made, in order to provide users with certain bug fixes or other improvements.
 The packager thinks he is doing his users a favor by giving them the more recent code, but actually this practice can cause a great deal of confusion.
 Projects are prepared to receive reports of bugs found in released versions, and bugs found in recent trunk and major branch code (that is, found by people who deliberately run bleeding edge code).
-When a bug report comes in from these sources, the responder will often be able to confirm that the bug is known to be present in that snapshot, and perhaps that it has since been fixed and that the user should upgrade or wait for the next release.
-If it is a previously unknown bug, having the precise release makes it easier to reproduce and easier to categorize in the tracker.
+When a bug report comes in from these sources, the responder will often be able to confirm immediately that the bug is known to be present in that snapshot, and perhaps that it has since been fixed and that the user should upgrade or wait for the next release.
+If it is a previously unknown bug, knowing the precise release makes it easier to reproduce and easier to categorize in the tracker.

 Projects are not prepared, however, to receive bug reports based on unspecified intermediate or hybrid versions.
-Such bugs can be hard to reproduce; also, they may be due to unexpected interactions in isolated changes pulled in from later development, and thereby cause misbehaviors that the project's developers should not have to take the blame for.
+Such bugs can be hard to reproduce; also, they may be due to unexpected interactions between isolated changes pulled in from later development, and thereby cause misbehaviors that the project's developers should not have to take the blame for.
 I have even seen dismayingly large amounts of time wasted because a bug was absent when it should have been present: someone was running a slightly patched up version, based on (but not identical to) an official release, and when the predicted bug did not happen, everyone had to dig around a lot to figure out why.